 "Nothing is sexier (to us, anyway) than knowing your personal information is safe and secure."
 Is that why you implemented the keylogger which sent private data to the most evil multinational corporation on the planet, even back in real, classic Opera?
 Is that why even if you turned that crap off, it's back again in the next version, resetting itself and ignoring your active choice?
 Is that why "your" new browser is now completely dependent on the very same evil corporation?

 There was something magical about Opera.
 It had something special.
 It could have evolved into something amazingly great.
 It had many things going for it, but was constantly being pulled in the wrong direction.
 The last version of real Opera is therefore not that great (unless you compare it to the new "Opera") if you consider what it could have been at that point had there been sane people in charge.
 It doesn't matter much if it's so powerful and great if the defaults are insane and you keep adding random crap to it, making it very confusing and incoherent.
 It was simply "all over the place" rather than focusing on being great, polished and solid.
 And I don't even mean the constant crashes (which plagued the browser for basically the entire time I was using it).
-It's almost a miracle that the people who came up with such good ideas also made such awful decisions.
+It's almost a miracle that the people who made such awful decisions also came up with such good ideas.
 Or maybe the good developers left and/or had little or no say.
 Whatever the case may have been, it's just so damn sad.

 Fuck you, Opera.
 There is nothing you can do at this point to win back my trust, ever, short of the original founder coming out saying it was all a big joke, and that they've been secretly working behind the scenes on the best version of Opera ever, written entirely from scratch, keeping all the good features, perfected and with sane defaults, while removing the junk.
 Then, maybe.
 But that's clearly not going to happen.